 Resveratrol

 Some studies have suggested that resveratrol has therapeutic properties in mental disorders, such as major depressive disorder, bipolar disorder, Alzheimer’s disease, and autism (Menegas S et al., J Nutr Biochem 2023, 121, 109435).
 A systematic review providing an unbiased conclusion on the therapeutic effectiveness of resveratrol in Alzheimer’s disease may be consulted (Azargoonjahromi A et al., Nutr Metabol 2024, 21).
 As it has been reported, the protective benefits of resveratrol seems to be in preventing the risk of Alzheimer’s disease induced by proinflammatory agents (Bartra C et al., Antioxidants 2024, 13, 177).
+It has been demonstrated that short chain fatty acid esters enhanced the stability and bioactivity of resveratrol and could be used as a functional food ingredient in processed foods or as dietary supplements to promote health (Huang YN et al., Nutrients 2024, 16, 4076).

 It has been determined that resveratrol is used by plants as a defensive element (they are named phytoalexins).
 Thus, grape vine attacked by mildew is able to product resveratrol which can be transformed into glycosylated or dimer compounds.
 The resistance of some cultivars seems to be related to the toxicity of the derivative (Pezet R et al., Physiol Mol Plant Pathol 2004, 65, 269).
 Similar observations were reported for conifers.